trebeljahr/trebeljahr.com/_booknotes/zero-to-one.md

 ### What to do with the Power Law

-Everybody is an investor of their own time.
+Everybody is an investor of their time.
 Investors should reduce their portfolio size as much as possible and use planning to identify which things fall under the power law distribution and which don't.
 Investing heavy on a few things, which have good reasons to be invested in is key.

 > But life is not a portfolio: not for a startup founder, and not for any individual.
 An entrepreneur cannot "diversify" herself: you cannot run dozens of companies at the same time and then hope that one of them works out well.